-Mayo, a law-of-nature case, was more specific.
-It involved thiopurine drugs, a class of drugs used to treat autoimmune diseases like Crohn's disease.
-Because biochemistry, people's bodies respond differently to these drugs, and "it has been difficult for doctors to determine whether for a particular patient a given dose is too high, risking harmful side effects, or too low, and so likely ineffective."25 Simplifying slightly, when a patient takes one of these drugs, their body starts to process it, causing a group of chemicals referred to as 6-TG to form in their bloodstream.26 The patentees worked out a relationship between a patient's 6-TG levels and the likely effects of a thiopurine drug.
+A good example of this is approach is Mayo Collaborative v.
+Prometheus Labs.
+The patent there involved thiopurine drugs, a class of drugs used to treat autoimmune diseases like Crohn's disease.
+Because biochemistry, people's bodies respond differently to these drugs, and "it has been difficult for doctors to determine whether for a particular patient a given dose is too high, risking harmful side effects, or too low, and so likely ineffective."
+Simplifying slightly, when a patient takes one of these drugs, their body starts to process it, causing a group of chemicals referred to as 6-TG to form in their bloodstream.
+The patentees worked out a relationship between a patient's 6-TG levels and the likely effects of a thiopurine drug.

-More specifically, the patents - U.S. Patent No. 6,355,623 and U.S. Patent No. 6,680,302 - embody findings that concentrations in a patient's blood of 6-TG [above 400 picomoles per 8×10^8 red blood cells] indicate that the dosage is likely too high for the patient, while concentrations in the blood of 6-TG metabolite [below 230 picomoles per 8×10^8 red blood cells] indicate that the dosage is likely too be effective.27
+More specifically, the patents - U.S. Patent No. 6,355,623 and U.S. Patent No. 6,680,302 - embody findings that concentrations in a patient's blood of 6-TG [above 400 picomoles per $8 \times 10^8$ red blood cells] indicate that the dosage is likely too high for the patient, while concentrations in the blood of 6-